Peer Review & Publishing

 - Merit-based evaluation focused on originality, methodological rigor, clarity, and contribution to ELT/EFL practice.

-- Equity & inclusion: VELES values diverse contexts, especially studies from Indonesia/Global South with international relevance.
+- Equity & inclusion.
+VELES values diverse contexts, especially studies from Indonesia/Global South with international relevance.

 2) Editorial Workflow